n-whitehead/elsevier-ml-workshop/README.md

 ### Contributing to the project

-The `master` branch will have completed content, while the `develop` branch will have content in progress.
+The `master` branch will have completed content, while named lesson branches will have content in progress (follow format `workshop_lesson_<lesson number>` after adding the lesson number to the index above).
 If you would like to contribute a topic, or if you find any errors in the code/markdown, please fork the repo and create a pull request!
 Let's make this a collaborative effort to improve ML understanding.